Slack vs Discord: Everything You Need to Know (2026)

 Sharing a file in Slack

-Discord, on the other hand, doesn’t limit your file storage space at all — you can access everything you’ve ever sent or received.
+Discord, on the other hand, doesn’t limit your file storage space at all — and during my testing, I liked that I could access everything I’d ever sent or received without restriction.

 However, there’s quite a catch — you can only send files up to 10 MB.
 If you subscribe to the Nitro plan, you can upload files up to 500 MB, which is still significantly smaller than the files you can share in Slack.